Boeing C-32: Airframes

 There are two C-32B aircraft as of 2021: 00-9001 and 02-4452.
-At times the Air National Guard has appeared to deny the existence of one of the two aircraft.
-The 2012 edition of the National Guard's Weapons System Modernization Priorities report states "the 150th Special Operations Squadron of the New Jersey Air National Guard operates the C-32B from Joint Base McGuire-Dix-Lakehurst, NJ and is the only U.S Air Force C-32B", while all prior and successive editions describe a need to support upgrades to two aircraft.
-Both planes are painted gloss white, and lack any recognizable external markings other than serial numbers, although they have been spotted with "United States Air Force" emblazoned on the cheatline and the Air Force roundel on the tail section of the fuselage at times, and solely a small American flag on the same area of the rear fuselage at other times.
+At times, the Air National Guard has appeared to deny the existence of one of the two aircraft.
+The 2012 edition of the National Guard's Weapons System Modernization Priorities report says that "the 150th Special Operations Squadron of the New Jersey Air National Guard operates the C-32B from Joint Base McGuire-Dix-Lakehurst, NJ and is the only U.S Air Force C-32B", but earlier and later editions describe a need to support upgrades to two aircraft.
+Both planes are painted gloss white, and usually lack recognizable external markings other than serial numbers.
+At various times, they have been spotted with "United States Air Force" emblazoned on the cheatline, the Air Force roundel on the tail section of the fuselage, or a small American flag on the same area of the rear fuselage.
 There are only two identified visual differences between the two aircraft: one has larger emergency ramp openings under the doorsills, and one has the rearward window removed from the forward bank of windows on the starboard side.
-Both planes are known for adopting a range of different serial numbers on a regular basis to confuse their activities and identities.
-Numbers appearing on the aircraft in the past have included: 00-9001, 98-6006, 99-6143, 02-5001, and 02-4452.
+To conceal their activities and identities, both planes are known to adopt varying serial numbers; examples include 00-9001, 98-6006, 99-6143, 02-5001, and 02-4452.

-The true identity of the older of the two aircraft is MSN 25493/523 (02-4452), originally delivered to Ansett Worldwide as N59AW on 26 February 1993, it saw service with ATA airlines as 84WA before shuffling through private brokers, and ultimately being sold to the Air Force by Kodiak Associates LLC in 2000.
-The later aircraft is MSN 25494/611 (00-9001), delivered to Avianca as N987AN on April 22, 1994, it passed through the hands of Raytheon E-Systems before Air Force purchase in 2001 Both aircraft are powered by Rolls-Royce RB211 engines, rather than the Pratt & Whitney PW2000 used on the C-32A.
+The true identity of the older of the two aircraft is MSN 25493/523 (02-4452).
+Delivered to Ansett Worldwide as N59AW on 26 February 1993, it saw service with ATA airlines as 84WA before shuffling through private brokers, and was ultimately sold to the Air Force by Kodiak Associates LLC in 2000.
+The later aircraft is MSN 25494/611 (00-9001).
+Delivered to Avianca as N987AN on April 22, 1994, it passed through the hands of Raytheon E-Systems before the Air Force bought it in 2001.
+Both aircraft are powered by Rolls-Royce RB211 engines, rather than the Pratt & Whitney PW2000 used on the C-32A.